Axiomatizations of causal reasoning under indeterministic causal laws: Introduction

 Note that in the cannonball example the law is indeterministic due to the impossibility of taking into account all factors, i.e. it accounts for \emph{epistemic} limitations.
 On the other hand, many physicists would think that the following statement expresses a \emph{metaphysical} statement about the behaviour of a particle:

-In other words, a physical law may tell that the outcome of an experiment might be unpredictable in principle -- even if we had a complete knowledge of the initial conditions of a physical system.
+In other words, a physical law may tell us that the outcome of a certain experiment is unpredictable in principle -- even if we had a complete knowledge of the initial conditions of a physical system.
 Indeterministic laws do not just arise within scientific theories, but also justify everyday statements such as

 Far from being a platitude, such a statement implicitly assumes an indeterministic causal law, which allows two values for the future state of the coin, while excluding other alternatives (such as the coin staying in my pocket or breaking into pieces).
 Notice also that all these examples do not \emph{require} probabilities for their formulation and justification.
 We might not know what the probabilistic distributions involved are, or in some context it might even be mathematically impossible to associate a probability distribution to a given phenomenon (see e.g. \cite{Wys2023} for some examples of this kind).
 Thus, probabilistic laws are only a special case of indeterministic laws.